 Houston Kraft is the co-founder of CharacterStrong.
 He is a professional speaker and kindness advocate who has spoken at over 600 events internationally.
 Student Body President in High School, Class President at Bowdoin College, Leadership Camp Staff for 14 years in Washington - he is a lifelong learner of character, culture, kindness, and leadership.
 He was featured in 2019 on BBQ Lays Potato Chips and his mom's lasting life lesson is "Hug like you mean it."

-Mikayla graduated from the University of Montana with a degree in Social Work and Human & Family Development.
-She is currently pursuing her Master's in Social Work with an emphasis in School Social Work and has served at-risk youth in a variety of trauma-informed care settings.
-She is very passionate about the power of connection and relationships and changing the world through social-emotional learning.
-Mikayla enjoys coordinating the CharacterStrong Speaker Squad and Staff Professional Development to bring passionate people to work in your schools!
+Mikayla graduated from the University of Montana with a degree in Social Work and Human & Family Development and from Boise State with a Master's in Social Work with an emphasis in School Social Work.
+She has served at-risk youth in a variety of trauma-informed care settings and is very passionate about the power of connection and relationships as a force for changing the world.
+Mikayla enjoys coordinating with the CharacterStrong content team to bring practical, engaging, and relevant content to you!